 Yes, I had the same thought.
 While hiking on Wilson Trail Section 9, I kept looking for the first signpost for the first peak in Pat Sin Leng.
 And it took much longer than I had anticipated.

 However, it is all worth it!
-At Shun Yeung Fung, the first and highest peak of the 8 immortal hiking trail, you can see several other peaks on the Pat Sin Leng mountain range and the hiking trail connecting each peak.
+At Shun Yeung Fung, the first and highest peak of the 8 Immortal Hiking Trail, you can see several other peaks on the Pat Sin Leng mountain range and the hiking trail connecting each peak.

 Pat Sin Leng hike: trail condition

-The 8 peaks of Pak Sin Leng
+Hike across the 8 peaks of Pak Sin Leng

-Hence, there are eight peaks on the Pat Sin Leng mountain range, each ranging from 489m to 590m.
-And at each peak, there is a signpost indicating the name of the peak and the elevation.
+As mentioned, Pat Sin Leng is named after eight supernatural entities from Chinese mythology.
+Which means there are eight peaks on the Pat Sin Leng mountain range.
+Each ranging from 489m to 590m.
+And at each peak, a signpost indicates the peak’s name and elevation.

-Just in case you are interested, here are the names for each of the 8 peaks from west to east:
+In case you are interested, here are the names for each of the 8 peaks from west to east:

-1. Shun Yeung Fung – named after Lu Tung Bin
+- Shun Yeung Fung – named after Lu Tung Bin

-2. Chung Li Fung – named after Han Chung Li
+- Chung Li Fung – named after Han Chung Li

-3. Kao Lao Fung – named after Cheung Kao Lao
+- Kao Lao Fung – named after Cheung Kao Lao

-4. Kuai Li Fung – named after Teh Kuai Li
+- Kuai Li Fung – named after Teh Kuai Li

-5. Tsao Kau Fung – named after Tsao Kuok Kau
+- Tsao Kau Fung – named after Tsao Kuok Kau

-6. Choi Wo Fung – named after Nam Choi Wo
+- Choi Wo Fung – named after Nam Choi Wo

-7. Sheung Tsz Fung – named after Han Sheung Tsz
+- Sheung Tsz Fung – named after Han Sheung Tsz

-8. Hsien Ku Fung – named after Ho Hsien Ku
+- Hsien Ku Fung – named after Ho Hsien Ku

-Views from Pat Sin Leng Country Park
+See views from Pat Sin Leng Hiking Trail

 I don’t know much about the mystical fairies of Pat Sin Leng, nor do I know anything about Chinese mythology, but I absolutely enjoyed the panoramic views on all sides of Pat Sin Feng.